One of the biggest questions in the world of fish finders has to be “Which brand is better? Lowrance or Humminbird?”

 I feel they’ve really achieved that with their Side Imaging technology.
 A couple of years ago, when they first introduced it, it was only available on high-end $1,000 models.
 Even so, at that time, SideScan was only available on Lowrance HDS multi-function displays, and that too with their StructureScan module, so you were looking to spend over $1,500 if you wanted Side Scan SONAR with Lowrance.

 Fast forward to now and Side Imaging by Humminbird is more wallet-friendly than ever.
-Models like the Helix-5 SI are available for less than $500 and deliver crisp, clean side imaging SONAR readings.
+Models like the Helix-5 available for less than $500 and deliver crisp, clean side imaging SONAR readings.

 Disadvantages of Humminbird